earlyspark/ai-candidate/README.md

 - **Technical Projects**: Implementation details, architecture, challenges
 - **Communication Style**: Real conversations showing tone and personality
 - **Skills & Preferences**: Technical abilities, career goals, compensation

+### Special Tags and Cross-Category Processing
+The system supports special tags that control content processing behavior beyond basic categorization:

+**`communication-style-source` Tag**:
+- Enables dual-purpose content processing
+- Creates both **information chunks** (for factual retrieval) AND **style chunks** (for communication pattern learning)
+- Can be used in any category to help the AI learn your voice and communication style
+- Particularly useful for Slack conversations, email exchanges, or any content that demonstrates how you communicate

+**Example**: Adding `communication-style-source` to a technical project description allows the AI to:
+1. Learn factual details about the project (standard processing)
+2. Analyze and learn your communication patterns when discussing technical topics (style processing)

+This dual-purpose approach helps the AI provide more authentic responses that match both your knowledge and communication style.

 ### Advanced RAG System
 - Multi-granularity content chunking with semantic boundary detection